 • rarely or never given the opportunity to do leisure activities as a kid

-• so preoccupied with keeping the family from falling apart, that we felt guilty if we had a rest or took time to do something we enjoyed
+• so preoccupied with keeping the family from falling apart, that we felt guilty if we rested or took the time to do something we enjoyed

-• not allowed our emotions at all, or only certain ones we acceptable (being ‘up’ , being sullen or angry), so we had to shut down both painful feelings as well as our joy
+• not allowed our emotions at all, or only certain ones that were acceptable to the adults (being ‘up’, being sullen or angry), so we had to shut down both painful feelings as well as our joy

-• left alone so much which felt abandoned & depressed, not motivated to entertain ourselves – except perhaps as a form of escaping painful emotions – not an an ingredient for having fun!
+• left alone so much that we felt abandoned & depressed, not motivated to entertain ourselves – except perhaps as a form of escaping painful emotions – not an an ingredient for having fun!

 • too anxiety-ridden to play – fearful, worried, confused, lost AND simply not allowed to relax & have a god time!

-• no one in the family bothered to play with us, or show us the way by example, unless it was unhealthy – going out on the town while leaving us alone, drunken parties at home that ended in verbal &/or physical fights, being unfaithful, hanging out with their buddies…..
+• ignored – no one in the family bothering to play with us or show us the way by example, unless it was unhealthy – going out on the town while leaving us alone, drunken parties at home that ended in verbal &/or physical fights, being unfaithful, hanging out with their buddies…..

 • Certain ‘leisure’ activities – that are supposed to be play or fun – were poisoned because they were forced on us – by parents, teachers, leaders, mates…